-Title: Chief Financial Officer and Company Secretary
+Title: Chief Financial Officer and Company Secretary (resigned effective 30 June 2022)

 Agreement commenced: July 2008 Term of agreement: No fixed term superannuation contributions.
 Steve may terminate his employment contract by giving 1 months' written notice to the Company and the Company may terminate the employment contract by giving 4 months' written notice to Steve.
-A Short Term Incentive ('STI') is payable up to 34% of TFEC subject to the achievement of financial hurdles, principally relating to EBITDA performance, and for the achievement of personal business objectives.
+A Short Term Incentive ('STI') is payable up to 36% of TFEC subject to the achievement of financial hurdles, principally relating to EBITDA performance, and for the achievement of personal business objectives.